Rmarieta/FullStackDashboard/README.md

-# Financial Dashboard App Using MongoDB, Express and ReactJS
+# Financial Dashboard App Using React, Express and MongoDB

 Full-stack implementation of a dashboard providing :
 - a light and a dark mode